openjs-foundation/cross-project-council/GOVERNANCE.md

 - Updates to the team lists.
 - Doc Fixes.

-Charter changes cannot be fast-tracked
+Charter changes cannot be fast-tracked.

 To propose fast-tracking a pull request, apply the fast-track label.
 Then add a comment that CPC members may upvote.